Fire and rescue services

 Kidnapping is a risk in remote areas of Africa's Sahel region, which includes Chad.

-Kidnappers may target humanitarian workers.
+Kidnappers target foreigners, aid and humanitarian workers.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
+Ransom payments to kidnappers have funded further terrorist attacks and criminal activity.
+Ransom payments to terrorist groups are likely to contravene Australian counter-terrorism financing laws.

 More information: